Information-Theoretic Graph Fusion with Vision-Language-Action Model for Policy Reasoning and Dual Robotic Control: Graph-Fused VLA (GF-VLA)

 \subsection{System architecture}

 We present a detailed overview of our system framework in Figure~\ref{fig:overview_gf_vla}, which consists of two major stages: (1) Policy Generation from Human Demonstration, and (2) VLA-based Policy Execution with Chain-of-Thought Reasoning.
 Together, these stages enable robots to understand, learn, and plan manipulation tasks in unstructured environments through semantic scene abstraction and reasoning-augmented policy design.
+We emphasize that this stage constitutes a policy transfer mechanism.
+The system leverages the pre-trained VLA backbone to adapt the demonstrated strategy to the robot's embodiment, distinct from training new behavior policies from a single example.

 In the first stage, raw human demonstration videos are processed to extract structured information-theoretic behavior graphs and temporal keyframes.
 These representations encode spatial and semantic task elements across time.
 A dedicated Policy Agent interprets and reasons over the graph-frame structures to generate a robot-understandable task policy, consisting of a sequence of subtasks and an associated behavior reasoning trace, using CoT and Self-verification framework.